 \section{Abstract}

-We consider a model describing a system where the superconductivity competes with the overscreened Kondo effect.
-The model consists of a single spin$-\frac{1}{2}$ quantum impurity at the edge of a quantum wire where spin$-1$ bulk fermions interact attractively, generating a (superconducting) mass gap.
-The competition between the Kondo screening and the superconductivity leads to a rich phase structure.
-We find that for strong Kondo coupling, there is a regime of phase space where the Kondo phase is stable with the impurity \textit{overscreened} by a multiparticle Kondo effect, and a Kondo scale is dynamically generated.
-When the bulk and boundary interaction strength are comparable, we find that a midgap state appears in the spectrum and screens the impurity, while in the ground state, the impurity is unscreened.
-This midgap state is akin to the Yu-Shiba-Rushinov (YSR) states that exist in the entire phase space in the BCS superconductor.
-Moreover, when the bulk superconducting interaction strength is stronger than the boundary Kondo interaction strength, the impurity can no longer be screened.
+We study the interplay and competition between Kondo overscreening and superconductivity.
+The model we consider consists of a single spin$-\frac{1}{2}$ quantum impurity at the edge of a quantum wire coupled to spin$-1$ bulk fermions that interact attractively, generating a (superconducting) mass gap.
+The competition leads to a rich phase structure.
+We find that for strong Kondo coupling, there is a regime of phase space where the Kondo phase is stable with the impurity \textit{overscreened} by a multiparticle Kondo effect, with a Kondo scale dynamically generated.
+When the bulk and boundary interaction strengths are comparable, we find that a midgap state appears in the spectrum and screens the impurity, while in the ground state, the impurity is unscreened.
+This midgap state is akin to the Yu-Shiba-Rusinov (YSR) states that exist in the entire phase space in the BCS superconductor.
+When the bulk superconducting interaction strength is stronger than the boundary Kondo interaction strength, the impurity can no longer be screened.
 Further, between the Kondo and YSR phases, we find a novel phase where, while the Kondo cloud overscreens the impurity, a boundary excitation exists that has vanishing energy in the thermodynamic limit.
 Similar phase diagrams that result from competition between different mechanisms were found for other models too: the dissipative Kondo system where dissipation competes with screening \cite{kattel2024dissipation}, the Kondo impurity coupled to spin-1/2 attractively interacting fermions \cite{pasnoori2022rise} where condensation competes with screening, and the XXX-Kondo model where the lattice cutoff and the bulk spin interaction compete with screening \cite{wang1997exact, kattel2023kondo,kattel2024spin}.